dnsimple/dnsimple-support/content/articles/srv-record.markdown

 # What is a SRV Record?

-An SRV record defines a Service.

-An SRV record typically defines a symbolic name and the transport protocol used as part of the domain name, and defines the priority, weight, port and target for the service in the record content.

 SRV records are often used to help with service discovery.
 For example, SRV records are used in Internet Telephony for defining where a SIP service may be found.

+An SRV record typically defines a symbolic name and the transport protocol used as part of the domain name, and defines the priority, weight, port and target for the service in the record content.

 Here is an example of two SRV records.